ciatph/ph-municipalities/README.md

 ### `npm run debug`

-- Runs the `npm run list:region` with `--inspect` mode for debugging in containers.
+- Runs the `npm run list:region` with `--inspect` flag for debugging in containers.

 </details>